Strength training

-Strength training or resistance training involves the performance of physical exercises that are designed to improve strength and endurance.
-It is often associated with the lifting of weights.
-It can also incorporate a variety of training techniques such as bodyweight exercises, isometrics, and plyometrics.
+Strength training, also known as weight training or resistance training, is exercise designed to improve physical strength.
+It may involve lifting weights, bodyweight exercises (e.g., push-ups, pull-ups, and squats), isometrics (holding a position under tension, like planks), and plyometrics (explosive movements like jump squats and box jumps).

 Training works by progressively increasing the force output of the muscles and uses a variety of exercises and types of equipment.
 Strength training is primarily an anaerobic activity, although circuit training also is a form of aerobic exercise.

 Strength training can increase muscle, tendon, and ligament strength as well as bone density, metabolism, and the lactate threshold; improve joint and cardiac function; and reduce the risk of injury in athletes and the elderly.
 For many sports and physical activities, strength training is central or is used as part of their training regimen.

 Principles and training methods

-The basic principles of strength training involve repeated overloading of a group of muscles, typically by contracting the muscles under heavy resistance and returning to the start position for several repetitions until failure.
-The basic method of resistance training uses the principle of progressive overload, in which the muscles are overloaded by working against as high resistance as they are capable of.
+Strength training follows the fundamental principle that involves repeatedly overloading a muscle group.
+This is typically done by contracting the muscles against heavy resistance and then returning to the starting position.
+This process is repeated for several repetitions until the muscles reach the point of failure.
+Strength training typically follows the principle of progressive overload, in which muscles are subjected to gradually increasing resistance over time to stimulate adaptation and growth.
 They respond by growing larger and stronger.

 Beginning strength-trainers are in the process of training the neurological aspects of strength, the ability of the brain to generate a rate of neuronal action potentials that will produce a muscular contraction that is close to the maximum of the muscle's potential.

-Intensity, volume, and frequency
+Proper form

+Strength training also requires the use of proper or 'good form', performing the movements with the appropriate muscle group, and not transferring the weight to different body parts in order to move greater weight (called 'cheating').
+An injury or an inability to reach training objectives might arise from poor form during a training set.
+If the desired muscle group is not challenged sufficiently, the threshold of overload is never reached and the muscle does not gain in strength.
+At a particularly advanced level, however, "cheating" can be used to break through strength plateaus and encourage neurological and muscular adaptation.

+Maintaining proper form is one of the many steps in order to perfectly perform a certain strength training technique.
+Correct form in weight training improves strength, muscle tone, and maintaining a healthy weight.
+Improper form can lead to strains and fractures.